hotta/ansible-centos8/README.md

 Take a glance at group_vars/all first.
 If you'd like to customize any variable, you can override it by write down in host_vars/localhost.yml.

+Especially, if you prefer to use CentOS Stream 8, set ENABLE_STREAM to true here.
 ```bash
 $ cd host_vars
 $ cp localhost.yml.tmpl localhost.yml